KacperKozak/light-trails/README.md

 ])
 ```

-Look at the same example but using `valChain` or `colorChain` can be useful in this case:
+Look at the next example, `valChain` or `colorChain` can be useful in this case:

 ```ts